Seed viability

 Viability tests and viability observations

-In a typical viability test, the seeds will typically be divided into two replicates.
-Each replicate will be observed – the seeds are counted as normal, dead, etc. The counts are done at two specific time intervals, depending on the testing protocol – for example, 7 and 14 days after the test was started.
+Typically, seeds are split into two replicates for each viability test.
+Each replicate is observed – the seeds are counted as normal, dead, etc. The counts are done at two specific time intervals, depending on the testing protocol – for example, 7 and 14 days after the test was started.
 When recording an observation, in the case of test number 75, the two replicates will use 75.1 and 75.2 as their observation numbers.
 The replicates will both be reviewed and the seeds counted twice.
 On day 7 this will be the first count, and on day 14 the second count.
 In this example, GGCE will record four observations: two replicates, two counts each.

 Seed viability menu